 Use Light and Airy Curtains

-Choose sheer curtains, lace panels, or light cotton drapes that soften the sunlight without blocking it.
+For this reason, you should choose sheer curtains, lace panels, or light cotton drapes that soften the sunlight without blocking it.

 Add Plants for a Fresh, Lived-In Feel